ahenry/esphome-docs/components/sensor/index.rst

 -  **filter_out**: Remove every sensor value that equals this number.
 -  **filter_nan**: Remove every value that is considered ``NAN`` (not a number) in C.
+-  **range**: Remove every value that is less than minimum or greater than maximum.
+   Either bound can be left out of the configuration to create an open-ended range.
 -  **sliding_window_moving_average**: A `simple moving
    average <https://en.wikipedia.org/wiki/Moving_average#Simple_moving_average>`__
    over the last few values.